ISO 26262-Compliant Safety Analysis Methods

 Comprehensive Application of Safety Analysis Methods

-In practical engineering applications, these two classification methods can be combined to form a classification plan shown in figure 4.
-In the development of safety-critical E/E systems, combining top-down methods (such as FTA) and bottom-up methods (such as FMEA) allows for the indication of failure modes of semiconductor elements, which can then be applied to the element level.
-Starting from a lower level of abstraction, a quantitatively precise failure distribution assessment of semiconductor elements can be performed, with their failure distribution based on qualitative distribution assumptions.
+In practical engineering applications, the inductive and deductive methods can be combined to form the classification scheme shown in figure 4.
+In the development of safety-critical E/E systems, combining top-down methods (such as FTA) with bottom-up methods (such as FMEA) can identify detailed failure modes of semiconductor components, which can then be applied at the component level.
+Starting from a lower level of abstraction, a quantitatively precise failure distribution assessment of semiconductor components can be performed, with the failure distribution based on qualitative distribution assumptions.

 Figure 5.
 FTA and FMEA Combined Analyses Diagram - ISO 26262 - 10:2018(E)